bolcom/unFTP/docs/server/jsonconfig.md

   normal user/password authentication.
 No client certificate needed.
 Bob needs to provide a valid client certificate with common name (CN) containing, 'bob-the-builder' and also needs to provide a password.
 Vincent can do passwordless login when providing a valid certificate.

+## Compressing configuration files

+Since unFTP v0.14.0, the `auth-json-path` and `usr-json-path` also supports JSON files that are compressed with gzip, or gzip+base64.

+This comes in handy when your storage is limited, and you have many users in your configuration.
+When running unFTP as a container in a [Kubernetes](https://kubernetes.io/) Pod for example.
+In such a setup you may have your JSON credentials file mapped into your pod via a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) or a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
+The size of these resources is limited.
+By compressing the file you can grow to a larger number of users before you require a database.